Caramel Sauce No Thermometer Needed

 Expert tip

-You do not want crystallized caramel sauce.
+I am not a fan of crystallized caramel sauce.
 The whole batch is probably ruined once you get just one or two crystals.
 But how does this happen, and how can you stop it?
 It usually happens if the sugar that has already melted touches the cold sides of the pan.
 Then, it dries out and crystallizes again, and if it touches the melted mix, it makes everything seize up and turn grainy.
 Never scrape the sides!

-Another way your caramel sauce can become grainy is if you stir it too much.
+Another way the caramel sauce can become grainy is if you stir it too much.
 Once the sugar is dissolved and the cream is mixed in, leave it alone and let it simmer on low for at least a minute without stirring it.
-If your caramel is grainy, add a half cup of water to it and let it come to a boil while stirring.
+If the caramel is grainy, add a half cup of water to it and let it come to a boil while stirring.

 Then, let it simmer on low until it is brown and thick, about five minutes.
 Do not stir anymore.
-If that does not work, try using an acid like lemon juice.
-You can also try a teaspoon of corn syrup.
+If that does not work, try using an acid like lemon juice or try a teaspoon of corn syrup.
 Mix it over low heat and let it warm for a few minutes to see if it works.
 If not, start over.

 Recipe variations and add-ins: